 Southwest

 The Southwest region is characterized as one with climate contrasts.
 The weather is typically moderate in the summer and cool in the winter.
-It is best to shop for insulated windows for your home to limit air leakage and heat loss when cold weather arrives.
+Shop for insulated windows for your home to limit cold air from entering and heat loss when cold weather arrives.

 Best Choices